christopherlindberg1/mortfors-bus/README.md

 ### MySQL connector

-Install mysql.connector so that the Python server can talk to the MySQL server running on the computer:
+Install mysql.connector so that the Python server can talk to a MySQL server:

 ```
 $ pip install mysql.connector